dpiessens/DatabaseDataLoader/README.md

 The _baseDir_ argument specifies the base directory to load data from.
 This folder should contain two child directores:

 * InsertOnly - Files in this directory are checked for the primary key existence and if the record exists it will not be written.
-* Updatable - Files in this directory are either inserted or updated on every run.
+* Updateable - Files in this directory are either inserted or updated on every run.

 The _connection_ argument should be a .NET connection string to the database that is loaded.